How to Use MIDI ...

 • Who/what uses MIDI and why?

-• What information does it carry?
+• What info. does it convey?

 • Ports, Patches, Banks & GENERAL MIDI